ihazrel/test/README.md

 #TESTING

-This is me testing on how to use github
+This is me testing on how to use github!